chrender/fizmo/INSTALL.md

 In case PNG support is not available or not desired, this option will disable libdrilbo's PNG capabilities.

 `--`disable-sdl
-In case SDL is not available, you can still build fizmo using this option.
+In case SDL2 is not available, you can still build fizmo using this option.
 However, there will be no sound or SDL frontend available.

 `--`disable-aiff
 In case libsndfile1 is is not available or no AIFF support is required, this option will disable AIFF support.